 The country is being faced with a multitude of threats which are mainly due to-

-- The geographical location of the country sharing borders with unfriendly neighbours like Pakistan and unstable nations like Afghanistan, exposing our nation to the terror groups across the borders.
+- The geographical location of the country shares borders with unfriendly neighbours like Pakistan and unstable nations like Afghanistan, exposing our nation to the terror groups across the borders.

 - The terrorist infiltration through coastal areas is increasing as seen in Mumbai and Gujarat.